jchen1ca/walnut/image_augmentation.md

 <a name='intro'></a>
 ## Introduction
 Data augmentation, the technique of artificially expanding training dataset, is very popular in vision deep learning.
-It is used as a secret sauce in nearly every state-of-the-art model for image classification, and is becoming increasingly common in other modalities such as natural language understanding as well.
-Except practicing and examples, there are more and more [threories](http://ai.stanford.edu/blog/data-augmentation/) trying to explain how data augmentation works.
+It is used as a secret sauce in nearly every state-of-the-art model for image classification, and is becoming increasingly common in other modalities such as natural language understanding as well[[Sharon Y. Li 2020]](http://ai.stanford.edu/blog/data-augmentation/).
+Except practicing and examples, there are more and more threories trying to explain how data augmentation works.
 [Dao et al. 2019](http://proceedings.mlr.press/v97/dao19b/dao19b.pdf) show that data augmentation model combined with a k-nearest neighbor (k-NN) classifier is asymptotically equivalent to a kernel classifier.
 It can be approximately decomposed into two components: (i) an averaged version of the transformed features, and (ii) a data-dependent variance regularization term.

 <a name='pros'></a>
 ## Data Augmentation Pros and cons